plooploops/kv-function-apps/Scenarios-Read-Me/README-eh-az-function-kv.md

 Based on this test, we can see the function app will pick up the settings from Key Vault whenever the function app cycles for scaling operations.
 Since these secrets will be securely cached we can reuse the secrets in the function without hitting key vault again.

 While this approach will help reduce calls to KeyVault, there could be a case with multiple apps refreshing from Key Vault at the same time; whether this solution will fit needs to take into consideration the greater system / solution.
-This is definitely a first step that can be taken but there's other approaches that would need to account for the project's needs and constraints.
+This is definitely a first step that can be taken but there's other approaches that can be taken given a project's needs and constraints.